 Those gains matter, but they only tell part of the story.

-The real measure of Autonomous agent ROI is what happens beyond cost savings.
+The real measure of an autonomous agent’s ROI is what happens beyond cost savings.
 AI agent ROI is becoming increasingly obvious in other areas.

-It’s not just a matter of doing the same work faster; it’s about unlocking opportunities, —upselling, reducing churn, scaling expertise without adding headcount.
+It’s not just a matter of doing the same work faster; it’s about unlocking opportunities, upselling, reducing churn, and scaling expertise without adding headcount.
 NiCE’s own AI Value Calculator highlights the cost of inaction.
 Every misrouted ticket or delayed resolution adds up to lost revenue.

 Boards are beginning to expect this bigger picture.
 Containment rates and handle times may justify the first wave of automation, but they’re not enough to build a case for growth.
 The discussion now is about Agentic AI ROI – whether automation drives measurable outcomes that change the trajectory of the business.